gearjosh/beeriodic-table/README.md

 #### **Windows Users**

 If you have a windows machine, you may also need a terminal program.
-If so, download and install Git Bash at msysgit.github.io, and open your new terminal program before continuing.
+If so, download and install Git BASH at msysgit.github.io, and open it before continuing.

+****

 ### Install